 - Accommodations and Cost: Unusually for long trails in the United States, it’s possible to hike the entire length of the ONRT without paying to stay overnight.
 Friends of the Ouachita Trail maintains a network of rustic, fee-free shelters along the trail’s entire length.
 Many Ouachita National Forest campgrounds – some of which have running water and toilets – are free too.
 The most popular cost between $8 and $30 per site, per night.
 Particularly popular sites include Lake Sylvia Campground ($10 to $25 per site, per night), near the eastern end of the trail, and Winding Stair Campground ($3 to $16 per site, per night, depending on campsite and season), near the western end.

 - Pickup and Transportation Considerations: Cell service is usually reliable at Pinnacle Mountain, so you may be able to call a cab or hail an Uber as you walk out of the woods there.
-You can also schedule a cab pickup in advance in this area.
-For more remote trailheads, schedule a dropoff and/or pickup with the Ouachita Trail Shuttle Service (based in the Talihena area, and cost varies depending on pickup location).
-Taxi service is less reliable in the western two-thirds of the trail.
+You can also schedule a local cab pickup in advance in this area, which isn’t particularly well-served by Uber and Lyft, but taxi service is less reliable in the western two-thirds of the trail.

 3. Colorado Trail, Colorado